neil7057/beach_hut_society/README.md

     -   An About Page
     -   Admin functions to manage Users and edit/delete all elements
     -   User profile editing
-    -   Email contact/feedback Form
+    -   Contact/feedback Form
+    -   Admin Mangement of contact communications
     -   Search facility

-    The site is templated and built around a Base Html file containing a consistent Header and Footer:
+    The site is templated and built around a Base HTML file containing a consistent Header and Footer:

     The site has a navbar which remains central to the screen on desktop, tablet and mobile.

     A second menu bar is presented according to logged in/logged out status.
-Administrators are presented with an additional 'Manage Users' button.
+Administrators are presented with additional 'Manage Users' and 'Manage Contacts' button.

     There is also a footer on every page with links to social media sites and the Contact page.

+    Messages on the Contact page create a database entry for review by Admin, who can delete the records after processing.

     The Hero image is consistent across all pages and there is a search bar.
 There is a small loogo on larger screens but hidden at smaller resolutions.